opencog/atomspace/README.md

   red balls in them.
 This requires not only finding the baskets, making sure they have balls in them, but also testing each and every ball in a basket to make sure they are **all** of the same color.
+* **Frames (ChangeSets)**
+  Store a sequence of graph rewrites, changes of values as a single changeset.
+The database itself is a collection of such changesets or "Frames".
+Very roughly, a changeset resembles a git commit, but for the graph database.
+The word "Frame" is mean to invoke the idea of a stackframe, or a Kripke frame: the graph state, at this moment.
+By storing frames, it is possible to revert to earlier graph state.
+It is possible to compare different branches and to explore different rewrite histories starting from the same base graph.
+Branches may be merged.
+This is useful for inference and learning algos, which explore long chains of large, complex graph rewrites.

 ### What it Isn't
 Newcomers often struggle with the AtomSpace, because they bring